 It’s 1 am, you’re totally supposed to be sleeping already but for some reason you’ve been lulled into a Zara online shopping trance (the two glasses of wine you had earlier did not help matters and everything is looking really intriguing).
-However, the walk of shame of years past now becomes the morning after regret as you see your shopping confirmation and realize you bought cullottes for your 4 year old.
+However, the walk of shame of years past now becomes the morning after regret as you see your shopping confirmation and realize you bought culottes for your 4 year old.
 As fashion forward as we all are, anyone with a kid, a company, or both doesn’t have the time to curate the best of the season.
-Thank God these rockstar mamas, Colleen Crivello and Maria Benetos, have saved us from a shopping hang-over with mini-mode, their curated shopping experience for fashion savy mamas.
+Thank God these rockstar mamas, Colleen Crivello and Maria Benetos, have saved us from a shopping hang-over with mini-mode, their curated shopping experience for fashion savvy mamas.
 Everything on the site is uber cool, so even if you have a late night shopping bender you’ll still wind up with some pretty sick stuff when the goodies arrive.

 We’re lucky enough to live in the same city and call these rad mamas friends.
 Colleen and Maria are the kind of girls that make a business meetings fun and are a dream to work with.
 These work wives had us in stitches with their stories and we loved getting to know more about their friendship, balance and creative muses.